holgerschurig/holgerschurig.github.io/content/en/zephyr-reproducible-project-setup.md

 	/bin/echo -e "[manifest]\npath = zephyr\nfile = west.yml\n[zephyr]\nbase = zephyr" >.west/config
 ```

-Actually this does 3 steps:
+Actually this does 3 steps: <br/>

--   install west
+-   install west <br/>
--   install pyelftools (needed on Debian Bookworm, as the distro provided ones are too old)
+-   install pyelftools (needed on Debian Bookworm, as the distro provided ones are too old) <br/>
--   configure Zephyr via "`.west/config`"
+-   configure Zephyr via "`.west/config`" <br/>

 ### Install Zephyr {#install-zephyr}

-Now we need the source of Zephyr.
-On some projects, you want the current development
+Now we require the source of Zephyr.
+On some projects, you may want to use the <br/>
-version of it, on some projects you want pin yourself to a specific version.
-You also
+current development version, while on others, you may wish to pin yourself to a <br/>
-might have local patches for Zephyr that you don't want to publish upstream and that
+specific version.
+Additionally, you might have local patches for Zephyr that you <br/>
-you want to apply automatically.
-This step does all of this!
+don't want to publish upstream and that you want to apply automatically.
+This <br/>

-BTW, because of these additional functions (specific version, patches) we intentionally
-don't use "`west init`".
+step accomplishes all of this! <br/>

-Execution: either “make init” or, as a single step, “make zephyr”.
+Execution: either “make init” or, as a single step, “make zephyr”. <br/>

-How?
+How? <br/>

 ```text { linenos=true, anchorlinenos=true, lineanchors=org-coderef--802ce8 }
 #ZEPHYR_VERSION=zephyr-v3.5.0-3531-g6564e8b756